Rafi-Siddiki/Hardware-Resource-Monitoring/README.md

 - Synology DSM SNMP setup is different from server BMC interfaces
 - HPE iLO / SNMP process differs again

-So the real onboarding flow is usually:

-1. identify the device vendor and model
-2. search for the proper SNMP enablement process for that device
-3. create the monitoring account or configure SNMP community / SNMPv3 user
-4. confirm network reachability from Zabbix to the target
-5. test SNMP access
-6. then add the host in Zabbix

 ### Recommended preparation checklist

 Before creating the host in Zabbix, make sure you know: